MMIV-ML/fastMONAI/research/vestibular_schwannoma/deployment/pacs/README.md

   --artifact-role best
 ```

-Repeat `--run MEMBER=RUN_ID` for other ensemble sizes.
-For an existing local
+Repeat `--run MEMBER=RUN_ID` for other ensemble sizes, or use
-artifact, use `--artifact MEMBER=/path/model.safetensors`.
-The builder validates
+`--artifact MEMBER=/path/model.safetensors` for a local artifact.
+The builder validates and
-and strict-loads every member, then writes the ignored
+strict-loads each member into the ignored `model_bundles/<model-type>/` directory.
-`model_bundles/<model-type>/` directory.

-Derived DICOM UIDs use deterministic `2.25` UIDs by default.
-A site that owns a
+Derived DICOM UIDs use deterministic `2.25` values by default.
+To use a registered
-registered prefix reserved for this application can bind it at bundle creation:
+application-specific prefix:

 ```bash
 python prepare_model_bundle.py ... --dicom-uid-prefix "<registered-prefix>"